Welcome to Programming II

 - Exercism: Elixir - a place to test your skills

 We will also provide all course material on Github.
 This is so that you can have easy access to all material and also help in extending the material.
 If you don't know how to clone a git repository the TA:s will help you.
+Note - the material is not synchronized with the material in the GitBook.
+Everything you need should be in the GitBook but the Guthub repository could provide some additional information, source files etc.

 If you want to see what previous years students have said about the course you will find the results from the questionnaires here: